daormar/debasher/doc/design_doc_resident.md

   `BARRIER` alone does not say "and nothing more is coming on this channel either").

+  A third candidate, worked out in more detail (2026-09-22) but still not designed as code: treat a halt exactly like an ordinary snapshot at every node (take the checkpoint, keep running, keep reading), and move "when is it actually safe to stop" entirely outside the message protocol.
+A node already reports every checkpoint it saves to the `Supervisor` as an `INTERACT` (`checkpoint_saved`, today only logged, never aggregated); the same fact is also a plain file on disk, so nothing here strictly needs a `Supervisor` to exist.
+An external actor, the same kind of tool as `debasher_stop` (which already reads every node's `.id` file from the outdir, needing no `Supervisor` either), can wait until every node's checkpoint for the halt's epoch exists, then tell each node to actually stop by signal, not by a message on any business channel: `debasher_stop` already does the equivalent for an immediate kill (`kill -9` on each node's process group, see `debasher::_stop_pid`), so the missing piece is a graceful counterpart a node would catch and react to by calling `stop_threads()` itself, which does not exist today.
+This sidesteps a `Supervisor` dependency and a new per-channel signal alike, at the cost of a new external tool and a new signal handler in `FBPProcess`/`Supervisor`.
+  One gap by itself does not close: a checkpoint file existing does not by itself prove the writer thread had already flushed everything it owed to the real fifo at capture time, since that is exactly what the checkpoint's own `out_backlog` (G5) is for, so this still needs the writer thread's own drain folded into what counts as "this node's round is really done", not only the file appearing.

 ## 1. Control envelope

 Wire format: JSON Lines (one JSON object per line, `\n` as delimiter).
 Always